Tours

 Start in Atikokan to White Otter Castle and back to Atikokan (reroute for L903)

-If travelling from Ignace – rerouted L801 to White Otter Loop and alternative route to Castle to be posted
+If travelling from Ignace – rerouted to White Otter Castle white-otter-loop-logo-1

 1. A Trail to L903- 39.7 km